Students and Pre-AP

 - Pre-AP does not offer practice exams or publish exam questions from prior years.

-- The final exam or final project for a Pre-AP course will be scheduled by your school.
-There is no national testing date for your Pre-AP course.
+- The final exam for a Pre-AP course will be scheduled by your school.

 Find easy, step-by-step instructions to accessing and using Pre-AP Classroom, the program’s digital platform.